An Automatic Finite-Sample Robustness Metric: When Can Dropping a Little Data Make a Big Difference?: The dependence in thetafun_accuracy is tight

-We use theoretical analyses, simulation studies, and applied examples to show that our approximation works.
-We provide exact, calculable finite sample bounds on performance for OLS and IV estimators, and we show that the approximation error is low when the percentage of the sample removed is small (\secref{iv_ols_error_bounds}).
+Specifically, we show that our approximation performs well using a combination of theoretical analyses, simulation studies, and applied examples.
+We demonstrate theoretically that the approximation error is low when the percentage of the sample removed is small (\secref{accuracy}).
 Moreover, for the cost of a single additional data analysis, we can provide an exact lower bound on the worst-case change in an analysis upon removing $100\alpha \%$ of the data (\secref{exact_lower_bound}).
-We check that our metric flags combinations of data points that reverse empirical conclusions when removed (\secref{examples}).
+We check that our metric detects combinations of data points that reverse empirical conclusions when removed from real-life datasets (\secref{examples}).
 For example, in the Oregon Medicaid study \citep{finkelstein2012oregon}, we can identify a subset containing less than 1\% of the original data that controls the sign of the effects of Medicaid on certain health outcomes.
 In the Mexico microcredit study \citep{angelucci2015microcredit}, we find a single observation, out of 16,500, that controls the sign of the ATE on household profit.

 We investigate the source of this sensitivity when it arises, and we show that it is not captured in conventional standard errors.
-We find that a result's exposure to the influence of a small fraction of the sample need not reflect a model misspecification problem in the classical sense.
-Sensitivity according to our metric can arise even if the model is exactly correct and the data set large, if there is a low \emph{signal-to-noise ratio}: that is, if the strength of the claim (signal) is small relative to the size of an estimator of the standard deviation in the asymptotic distribution of the quantity of interest (noise) (\secref{signaltonoise}).
-In OLS this ``noise'' is large when we have data points exhibiting a combination of high leverage and large $\hat{\epsilon}_n$ (\secref{relationship_to_leverage}).
-This noise can be large even when standard errors are small, because unlike standard errors it does not disappear as $N$ grows large (\secref{Ntoinfty}) and because it is influenced by distributional shape while standard errors reflect only distributional scale (\secref{heavytails}).
+We find that a result's exposure to the influence of a small fraction of the sample need not reflect a model misspecification problem nor the presence of gross outliers.
+Sensitivity according to our metric can arise, even if the model is exactly correct and the data set arbitrarily large, if there is a low \emph{signal-to-noise ratio}: that is, if the strength of the claim (signal) is small relative to a quantity that consistently estimates the standard deviation of the limiting distribution of root-$N$ times the quantity of interest (\secref{why}).
+For example, in OLS this ``noise'' is large when we have a high ratio of residual variance to regressor variance (\secref{influence_function_ols}).
+This noise can be large even when standard errors are small, because it does not disappear as $N$ grows.
+This result highlights the distinction between performing classical inference within a hypothetical perfect random resampling experiment, and attempting to generalize beyond the data to the world in which very small changes to the population are occurring over space and time.